-The Professional Standards Unit is also charged with overseeing the application process of concealed weapons permits.
+The Professional Standards Unit is charged with overseeing the application process for concealed weapons licenses.

-While Sheriff Brown supports the 2nd amendment to the United States Constitution, the right to keep and bear arms, he takes the issuance of concealed carry (CCW) licensing very seriously.
+While Sheriff Brown supports the Second Amendment to the United States Constitution, the right to keep and bear arms, he takes the issuance of carrying concealed weapon (CCW) licensing very seriously.

 There are three levels of law that come into play in this subject matter; federal, state and local law.
-The current federal interpretation of the second amendment pertains to firearms ownership and leaves “carry” laws up to the individual states.
-The State of California has three laws that prohibit generalized, concealed and/ or loaded carry of a firearm, unless one of the exemptions specified within the law is present.
+The current federal interpretation of the Second Amendment pertains to firearms ownership and leaves “carry” laws up to the individual states.
+The State of California has three laws that prohibit the generalized, concealed and/ or loaded carrying of a firearm, unless one of the exemptions specified within the law is present.

 - Section 26350 of the California Penal code – Makes it unlawful to openly carry an unloaded handgun on your person and/ or in your vehicle.